-ETHIOPIAID’S AIM: 1) Increase access to quality maternal health services; 2) Contribute to the eradication of obstetric fistula.
+ETHIOPIAID’S AIM: Increase access to quality maternal health services, and contribute to the eradication of obstetric fistula.

 - High maternal and newborn mortality rates, as well as adolescent mortality due to pregnancy

-- High rates of pregnancy related disabilities, including obstetric Fistula (a condition that has been eradicated in Canada)
+- High rates of pregnancy related disabilities, namely obstetric fistula (a condition that was eradicated in Canada over a century ago)

 This is mainly due to:

-By 2030, 84% of all births will occur in a rural setting.
-Most MNC deaths occur in low-income rural settings and are usually caused by severe bleeding, infection, high blood pressure, and complications during delivery.
-The risk of maternal mortality is also highest for adolescent girls under 15.
-Alarmingly, complications in pregnancy and childbirth are among the leading causes of death among adolescent girls in developing countries.
-Many of these deaths and disabilities can be prevented by the presence of a skilled birth attendant before, during, and after birth.
-However, about 80% of Ethiopian women lack access to proper medical care during pregnancy and childbirth.
+Most maternal and infant deaths occur in low-income rural settings and are usually caused by severe bleeding, infection, high blood pressure, and complications during delivery.
+The risk of maternal mortality is also highest for adolescent girls, with complications in pregnancy and childbirth among the leading causes of death.
+This can be prevented by the presence of a skilled birth attendant before, during, and after birth.
+It is estimated that over 80% of Ethiopian women lack access to proper medical care during pregnancy and childbirth.
 Approximately 15% of pregnant women in Ethiopia develop potentially life-threatening obstetric complications (State of Ethiopia’s Midwifery, UNFPA, 2012).

 Amref Health Africa: building capacity where it is needed most

-Through our partnerships with Women and Health Alliance, Hamlin Fistula Ethiopia and Amref Health Africa, we have achieved the following:
+Through our partnerships , to date we have achieved the following:

-- Provided free fistula repair surgery and holistic care to over 1,250 women.
+- Provided free fistula and pelvic floor disorder repair surgery and holistic care to 1,447 women (Addis, Gondar)

-- Increased awareness about fistula as a treatable condition through the work of mobile maternal health advocates in rural communities.
+- Increased awareness about fistula as a treatable condition through the work of mobile maternal health advocates in rural communities (Gondar)